 - WiFi security – Be sure your router is modern and meets current security standards.
-You want to avoid one that has easily hacked security protocol, such as WEP or WPA, go for the most current standard, WPA2.
+You want to avoid one that has easily hacked security protocols, such as WEP or WPA, go for the most current standard, WPA2.
 Also, be sure to secure your router with a strong password.
 It also can’t hurt to give your network an unusual or intimidating name.

 - Power outages – Find out public locations nearby where you would be permitted to sit comfortably and work in the event the power in your home is interrupted.

 Other solutions you can consider are using WiFi to make and receive calls and/or investing in a WiFi extender or mesh system.
 By integrating a number of solutions, you should have your bases pretty well covered.

 When you work from home, whether you’re freelancing, teleworking, or building your own business, or having someone else build your website, where you work is one of the most important considerations.
 Things to think about include:

 - Office or work zone – You’ll need to be sure your workspace is somewhere you can work without interruption.
 Or look into Office space for rent, you can get smaller or bigger offices that will fit your budget.
 You’ll want a home office or, at the very least, a desk area where you can keep your work-related items separated from your personal life.
 This will help with both distractions and clutter.

 - Inventory – Small businesses that sell merchandise need space for their inventory.
 In an apartment, this can be difficult because there simply might not be enough room.
 A good solution is to rent a small storage unit to keep goods out of your living room.
 If you have roommates, they’ll probably appreciate this as well.